-The Albertina museum even has the preliminary sketches for the redesign (drawn up by none other than Adolf Loos, one of the architectural mainstays of Viennese Modernism).
+The Albertina museum archives even have the preliminary sketches for the redesign (drawn up by Adolf Loos, one of the architectural mainstays of Viennese Modernism).
 Today’s occupants include offices of the Austrian Federal Ministry of Education, Science and Research.

-The side facing the square with its notable green façade actually forms the narrow end of the entire palais, which stretches back along Strauchgasse all the way to Palais Ferstel and includes two inner courtyards.
+The side facing the square with its notable green façade actually forms the narrow end of the entire palais, which includes two inner courtyards and stretches back along Strauchgasse all the way to Palais Ferstel (home to the famous Café Central).

 How to get to Palais Hardegg

-The Freyung square is part of the old town in Vienna, so probably reachable on foot if you’re strolling through the centre.
-Otherwise, look for the public transport travel tips over at the article for the Bank Austria KunstForum Wien, a public art museum opposite Palais Hardegg.
+The Freyung square is part of the old town in Vienna, so reachable on foot if you’re strolling through the centre.
+Otherwise, look for the public transport travel tips over at the article for the Bank Austria Kunstforum Wien, a public art venue opposite Palais Hardegg.